shivankushsingh09/GitLinker/README.md

 ## 📋 Description

-**GitHub URL Generator** is a lightweight web app that allows users to instantly generate a direct link to a GitHub profile by simply entering a valid username.
+**GitLinker** is a lightweight web app that allows users to instantly generate a direct link to a GitHub profile by simply entering a valid username.
 It features a minimalist interface styled with [Pico CSS](https://picocss.com/).

 ---